Colorado Springs MLS Market Update for May 2020

 By Murray & Associates – Keller Williams Colorado Springs

-From one year ago, Active listings are down 2% and sales are down 0.3%.
-The average sales price is up 4.4% and median sales price is up 3.6%.
-Months of inventory is the same at 1.2 months.
-The number of new home starts is down 10% over May 2018.
+From one month ago, Active listings are down 2.8% and sales are down 7.7%.
+Average sales price is the same and median sales price is down 3%.
+Months of inventory is up from 1.3 months to 1.4 months.
+The number of new home starts dropped 6.6%.

-New home permits are up 13% from April and down 10% from one year ago.
+New home permits are down 6.6% from April and 24% from one year ago.
 New construction is suffering due to COVID-19, though might bounce back quickly.

 Based on information from the Pikes Peak REALTOR® Services Corp. (“RSC”).
 RSC does not guarantee or is in any way responsible for its accuracy.
 Data maintained by RSC may not reflect all real estate activity in the market.